pacstall/pacstall/README.md

 ---
 ### Auto completions
 Pacstall has fully supported auto completions for the `bash`, and `fish` shells.
-For the `ZSH` shell you can emulate the complitions using the following commands.
+For the `ZSH` shell you can emulate the completions using the following commands.
 #### Zsh auto completion
 Zsh can emulate bash completion scripts by default so all you have to do is add these to your `.zshrc` or wherever you source things:
 ```bash